MrJackSpade/adaptive-p-docs/sections/06_integration.md

 | Purpose | Remove garbage | Select among quality |
 | Method | Truncation | Preference |
 | Output | Filtered candidates | Single selection |

-**The samples.log perspective:**

-All samples show tokens already filtered to p > 0.01.
-This filtering is min-p at work.
-Without it, the candidate pool would include thousands of garbage tokens at vanishingly small probabilities.

-Adaptive-P assumes this cleanup has happened.
-If garbage tokens remain in the pool, and they happen to be at a probability close to target (after normalization), they could be selected.
-Min-P prevents this edge case.

 **Recommended min_p values:**